Hotels near Lagrange Drag Strip

 Which hotels near Lagrange Drag Strip offer free breakfast?

-Which hotels near Lagrange Drag Strip have a pool?
+Which hotels near Lagrange Drag Strip have an outdoor pool?

 Which hotels near Lagrange Drag Strip offer bus or oversized vehicle parking?